hayleyworthman/Practice/README.md

 # practice_makes_practice
-Join me as I practice coding in Python, using coding to tell funny stories that are initiate from truth.
+Join me as I practice coding in Python, using coding to tell funny stories that are initiated from my own person truth.

 Have fun!